chadb3/DayOffRequest_V1/READ_ME.txt

 This project allows days off to be scheduled easily!

+More of a prototype of a more advanced one to come down the line/ proof of concept/demo

 Ment for a business that still uses paper day off requests.
 Ment to be ran on a local network.
 These are the features version one.(implimented or soon to be)